 The only solution I’ve found that works?
 You guessed it!
 Take everything out of the dresser and closet.
 Only put back what you wear most often.

 The rest goes into a box.
 The box or boxes go into a separate room or the garage.

-Sometimes I find clothes I’ve been looking for, but didn’t realize I still had.
-In this case I’ll put them in a small box and keep that in my room.
+Sometimes I find clothes I’ve been looking for but didn’t realize I still had.
+In this case, I’ll put them in a small box and keep them in my room.
 If I don’t wear it within a week or two, the box goes out with the rest.

-Use this method in every room in your house, go through everything, fridge and freezer as well.
-I know this seems daunting and it is exhausting and messy, but eventually each room will be clean and organized and you’ll be feeling great!
+Use this method in every room in your house, go through everything, fridge, and freezer as well.
+I know this seems daunting and it is exhausting and messy, but eventually, each room will be clean and organized and you’ll feel great!

 Keep the boxes for a month.
 If you don’t find yourself getting into them within that time, you know it’s safe to get rid of the items inside.

 Go through the boxes and see what can be recycled, donated, or sold, and separate the items as such.
 You could also have a yard sale if you live in a populated area.

 This method of spring cleaning is sustainable for a few reasons.